muhdshafi-javascript/advanced-javaScript/README.md

 Student.prototype = Object.create(Person.prototype);
 //do this
 Student.prototype.constructor = Student;
+//when use class it is not required, it is handled for us. class Student extends Person {}
 ```
 -
 - when use Object.create(), a new object will be created and the provided prototype object will be set as the proto for the newly created object.